The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 - Use the (Overlay) tweaks to set the color and other styles.
 Elements will take these styles when displaying over a banner image.

 Tip: Only the (Overlay) options will display when you're on a page with a banner.
-To style elements on pages without banners, exit the Style Editor, go to a page without banners, and re-open the Style Editor.
+To style elements on pages without banners, exit Site Styles, go to a page without banners, and re-open Site Styles.
 You can also move the element temporarily into the top header to set its non-banner style, then move it back.

 Add other content to the header